Note: the offers mentioned below are subject to change at any time and some may no longer be available.

 - $100 annual airline incidental credit, valid on one participating airline of your choice.
 You can change the airline once per year in January, but this credit would cover things like checked bag fees and in-flight food and beverage purchases with that airline.
 Unfortunately, it isn’t valid on tickets or seat upgrades.

-- $75 hotel credit when you book a two night prepaid stay through Amex’s Hotel Collection.
+- Up to $100 hotel credit when you book a two night prepaid stay through Amex’s Hotel Collection.
 You’ll also earn double points on the booking.

 All told, they aren’t exactly the most convenient set of perks you’ll find, but if you max them out, you’ll more than cover the Amex Gold’s annual fee.